 A monumental part of many people's lives are the years they spend in school.
-It is usually a time when children begin to grow into adulthood.
-We make many new friends, some of which last for the rest of our lives.
+It is usually a time when we make many new friends, some of which last for the rest of our lives.
 That special teacher or coach makes a big impact on our thinking that helps us maneuver through the adult world.
 It is a time of discovery, learning and fun that is a unique experience for each of us.

 A very large percentage of the people in the families covered in this website attended high school in the little towns of Dundee or Ida, Michigan.
 They were either Vikings or Comets and the athletic teams of the schools played regularly each year.

-Others in the turn of the twentieth century generation also attended one-room King School and Fonia School.
-These were also taken in to consolidated school districts.
+Others of August Heiden's descendents in the turn of the twentieth century generation attended the one-room Fonia School.
+It was also taken into a consolidated school district in the late 40s.

-August Heiden came to America in 1873.
-His children all attended school through the 8th grade as was the custom of that time.
-The majority of his grandchildren also finished their formal education when they were around 13 years of age.
-So, these high school yearbooks only include a few of August's grandchildren but nearly all of his great grandchildren.
-For example, 38 the grandchildren of Wm Carl Heiden (August's son) are heavily represented in the pages of this section of the website.
+So, these high school yearbooks only included a few of August's grandchildren but nearly all of his great grandchildren.
+For example, 38 of the grandchildren of Wm Carl Heiden (August's son) are heavily represented in the pages of this section of the website.

 The pictures include class pictures, school organizations, sports, scholastic honors and snapshots that help us get to know these people better.
 We have a lot of special people in our family!